- About Us

 Gain access to a diverse big data talent pool

 Our job-ready talent can bring new knowledge and skills to your organization.
-We connect you to our co-op and other academic programs such as the Professional Masters of Science in Computing Science, Big Data Concentration.
+We connect you to our co-op and other academic programs such as SFU's Master of Science in Professional Computer Science.

 Close the talent gap